shoemakerdr/card-shark/README.md

 # card-shark
-A library for playing card game logic
+A library for card-game logic and templating